CHMimilanlan/AStF/README.md

 ## Friendly Reminder: Due to the number of GIFs, some files may take time to load.
 If a GIF appears static or fails to display, please wait a moment for it or directly refresh it to fully load.
 The complete visualization results will appear shortly.
-## For the additional experiment results table, please scroll down to the bottom of the page

 <img src="assets/teaser/teaser.gif" width="600">